TrossenRobotics/aloha_docs/_sources/operation/stationary.rst

   If the mechanical gravity compensation system is not preferred for your application, we also have a software solution introduced since 10/04/2024.

   You can detach the pulley system from the leader arms and set the ``-g`` argument.
-  This will enable the gravity compensation feature for the leader robots when teleop starts.
+  This will enable the :doc:`gravity compensation </operation/gravity_compensation>` feature for the leader robots when teleop starts.

 .. warning::

-  With the ``-g`` argument set, the arms **WILL** still torque off and drop for a short period of time while enabling/disabling the gravity compensation feature.
+  With the ``-g`` argument set, the arms **WILL** still torque off and drop for a short period of time while enabling/disabling the :doc:`gravity compensation </operation/gravity_compensation>` feature.
   Please make sure they are readily held while closing the grippers and placed in the cradles before sending them to the sleep configurations.

 What's Next?